newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/public-accountant-license.md

 - Be at least 18 years old
 - A bachelor's degree or higher from an accredited school or university.
 At least 150 credit hours (24 semester credits in accounting courses and 24 semester credits in business courses)
-- Official transcript copies sent from your school to the Board at New Jersey State Board of Accountancy
+- Educational credential evaluation to be completed by the National Association of State Board of Accountancy (NASBA)
 - One year of full-time public accounting experience under the supervision of an active Certified Public Accountant (CPA)
 - Passed all four parts of the National CPA Examination in New Jersey
-- Passing scores on the Uniform CPA Exam New Jersey’s ethics, laws, and regulations exam
+- Successful completion of a Board sponsor approved NJ Law and Ethics course

 ## Application Requirements